jacobintern/leetCode/Q46_excel_sheet_column_title/README.md

 ## Beginners Guide

-Given an integer columnNumber, return its corresponding column title as it appears in an Excel sheet.
+Given an integer `columnNumber`, return its corresponding column title as it appears in an Excel sheet.

 For example: